-BA (Hons) 1st Class, MAICD
+BA (Hons) 1st Class, FAICD

-Mr Kent was appointed a Director of Stockland Capital Partners Limited, the Responsible Entity for Stockland's unlisted funds, in August 2004.
-He is Chairman of the Royal Sydney Golf Club Foundation and The Australian Club Inc, a fellow of the Australian Institute of Company Directors and Vice President of Alliance Française de Sydney.
+Capital Partners Limited, the Responsible Entity for Stockland's unlisted funds, in August 2004.
+He is Chairman of the Royal Sydney Golf Club Foundation and a director of The Australian Club Inc. a Fellow of the Australian Institute of Company Directors and Vice President of Alliance Française de Sydney.
 Mr Kent spent the majority of his executive career at Morgan Stanley where he became Managing Director and Head of Investment Banking.
 He held positions in Sydney, Melbourne and New York for Morgan Stanley.
 Other positions held have included Executive General Manager of Axiss Australia and Senior Trade & Investment Commissioner in Paris and Washington DC for the Australian Trade Commission.
 Mr Kent has been a Member of the Financial Sector Advisory Council and the Australian Chapter of the Alternative Investment Management Association.
-He has previously served as Deputy Chairman of the AGNSW Foundation, Chairman of the S H Ervin Gallery Committee, and Chairman of the Brett Whiteley Foundation.
+He has previously served as Deputy Chairman of the AGNSW Foundation.
+Chairman of the S H Ervin Gallerv Committee, and Chairman of the Brett Whiteley Foundation.
 He is a member of the Remuneration and Equity and Finance Committees of Sinclair Knight Merz.
 Mr Kent retired from the Board of Stockland Capital Partners Limited on 30 June 2012.